-Best homemade angel food cake recipe!
-Skip the mix, and make a light and fluffy angel food cake from scratch with this recipe.
+This homemade angel food cake recipe will help you skip the mix, and make a light and fluffy angel food cake from scratch.
+If you can make angel food cake from a mix, you can make this easy recipe!

 There are few cake mixes that can rival a homemade cake.
 The big exception to that statement is the angel food cake.